jbuget/image-url-checker/README.md

 # url-examiner

-A small Node.js tool & library that checks image URL from a given CSV input file and report the analysis results in a new CSV output file.
+A small Node.js tool & library that checks URL from a given CSV input file and report the analysis results in a new CSV output file.

 ## Usage